 Death and life are in the power of the tongue: and they that love it shall eat the fruit thereof. – Proverbs 18:21

 The scriptures give us some insight into the concept that we have a choice of accepting or rejecting what is spoken.
 Proverbs 18:21 informs us that the power of death and life is in the spoken word.
-Some may that think that this is evidence to prove that words hurt, but it is telling us that both death and life are in the tongue (the instrument of speech).
+Some may that think that this is evidence to prove that words hurt, but it is telling us that both death and life are in the power that the tongue (the instrument of speech) wields.
 Both possibilities are there.
-Indeed, the spoken word can destroy or is can build up.
+Indeed, the spoken word can destroy or it can build up.
 Most people focus on the first part of this verse and then formulate their understanding based on that.
 However, the key is in the latter part of the verse.
 It says, “… and they that love it shall eat the fruit thereof.”
 This is talking about the recipient.
 The person who receives a fruit can choose the eat it.
 The fruit of the tongue is the death product or life product that it presents to your mind.
 This can take the form of an idea, concept, instruction, command, pronouncement or anything that is intended by the spoken words.

 I like how the proverb uses the analogy of eating fruit.
 We all have a choice of what we eat.
 As the father of three kids, I know from experience that it is not possible to force a child to eat what he/she does not want to eat.
 They may refuse to eat and if you try to force them, they may spit or vomit it out.
 You really can’t force anyone to eat something they don’t want.
 This is the point of the second part of the verse.
 We use our tongues to create words.
 Those words express thoughts or ideas.
 Those ideas can either contain death or life, just like eating a poisonous fruit can kill us or a nutritional fruit can strengthen us.
 So, the fruit that the verse is talking about is the idea or thought that is expressed in speech.
 And we all have a choice to either accept or reject that idea, just in the same way we have a choice of whether to eat a fruit or not.